K-Regret Queries Using Multiplicative Utility Functions: Case Studies

-The MinVar algorithm can also process $k$-regret queries with CES utility functions.
-To derive bounds for the maximum regret ratio, we simplify and rewrite the CES function $\mathcal{X}$ as a function $f$ in the following form (assuming that $A = \gamma=1$):
+Algorithm MinVar can also process $k$-regret queries with CES utility functions.
+To derive bounds for the maximum regret ratio, we simplify and rewrite the CES function $\mathcal{X}$ as a function $f$ as follows, assuming that $A = \gamma=1$.
+Making $A=1$ can be done by scaling, while the case where $\gamma \neq 1$ is considered as future work.

 Here, $0<b<1$ and $\alpha_j \ge 0 $.